 Video Editing Skills

-- Start with beginner-friendly editing tools like CapCut, Filmora, VN, Adobe Premiere Rush, or iMovie.
+- Start with easy editing tools like CapCut, Filmora, VN, Adobe Premiere Rush, or iMovie.
+These are simple to use and great for beginners.
+You can make clean, professional videos without much effort.
 Many of these are free or have affordable versions.

 - There are countless YouTube tutorials available to help you learn these tools quickly.